European Council of Skeptical Organisations

-The European Council of Skeptical Organisations (ECSO) is an umbrella of skeptical organisations in Europe.
+The European Council of Skeptical Organisations (ECSO) is an umbrella of organisations defending scientific skepticism in Europe.

 Goals

 Founded on 25 September 1994, the ECSO aims to co-ordinate activities of European organisations and individuals that aim at critically investigating pseudoscientific statements and claims regarding observations of paranormal phenomena, and to make the results of its investigations known to the broad public.
 It means to continue the series of European skeptical congresses that preceded its foundation and supports a biennial congress and a symposium every other year.